patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-guide.md

 <br />

 ## Experience parity

-The PatternFly community believes all abilities should be treated equally.
-In other words, there should be parity in the experience of all users—one user group shouldn't be prioritized over the other.
+We believe that all abilities should be treated equally.
+There should be parity in the experience of all users—one user group shouldn't be prioritized over the other.
 To help you achieve this, consider these guidelines:

-- There should be parity among all input types: touch, mouse, and keyboard.
+1. Content should be optimized for all input types: touch, mouse, and keyboard.
 - Don’t optimize the experience for one input type at the expense of another.
-  - Contents that a user can interact with using a mouse should also be accessible using touch or keyboard.
+- Contents that are mouse-accessible should also be accessible using touch or a keyboard.
 - Don’t show interactive elements on hover.
-Interactive elements that can display in a pop-up must display on click/touch/Enter events.
+Interactive elements that can display in a pop-up must display on click, touch, or enter-key events.

-- There should be parity between the screen reader contents and visibly rendered contents (refer to the [first Note for aria-hidden](https://www.w3.org/TR/wai-aria/#aria-hidden).
+1. Screen reader content should match visibly rendered content (refer to the [first note for `aria-hidden` state](https://www.w3.org/TR/wai-aria/#aria-hidden)).

-- There should be parity between hover and focus events.
-Any information that’s available on hover for the mouse user should be available on focus for the keyboard-only user.
-It should also be available to the screen reader user using aria-describedby (refer to [Tooltips & Toggletips example from Inclusive Components](https://inclusive-components.design/tooltips-toggletips/)).
+1. There should be parity between hover and focus events.
+Any information that’s available on hover for the mouse user should be available on keyboard focus.
+- Make content should available to a screen reader by using `aria-describedby` (refer to [Tooltips & Toggletips example from Inclusive Components](https://inclusive-components.design/tooltips-toggletips/)).

 When building accessible user experiences, solving for one can extend to many.
 Humans are diverse and unique, and inclusive design takes that into consideration to create truly incredible products.